 Design is all around us.
 The Minimum Viable Podcast explores design with a small “d” – the one that looks for solutions to people's problems.
 In it, together with our guests, we address topics that are related to design, but which we do not normally associate with it.
 Thanks the Zeldeo production studio for the cooperation.

-We look forward to every listen, follow, share, and suggestion for improvement.
+We are looking forward to every listen, follow, share, and suggestion for improvement.
 Send us your tips for interesting personalities with whom we can talk about design to email@example.com.